 Self-inflicted deaths, homicides, self-harm and assaults in prison in England and Wales have risen.
-The Ministry of Justice is taking action to reduce violence, but concerns remain.Jump to full report >>
+The Government published a white paper on 3 November 2016 with a number of detailed proposals to reduce violence, with legislation coming soon.Jump to full report >>

 The most recent statistics